-Best practice for Creating Exceptional 3D Models with DroneDeploy
+Tips for Making Great 3D Models with DroneDeploy

 Utilizing 3D models is a powerful way of visualizing objects in three dimensions.
 DroneDeploy automatically processes 3D models when you upload your image dataset.
-However, please note that Live Maps and Geotiff Uploads won't have associated 3D models.
+Please note that Live Maps and Geotiff Uploads won't have associated 3D models.

-Below is a guide describing the best practice for capturing oblique imagery during flight and uploading oblique imagery to DroneDeploy.com, alongside a 3D model example.
+Below is a guide describing the best practice for capturing oblique imagery during flight and uploading oblique imagery to DroneDeploy, with an example

-Parameter 3D Mode captures oblique images from the perimeter of your mission plan, facing towards the center of your subject and being careful not to include the horizon in the shots.
-But, in order to obtain even more obliques over your subject, you may want to add crosshatch mode.
-This should typically be done when one wants a good 3D model of an entire area or block as opposed to a single structure.
-For a single structure, nadir images taken from the top with just perimeter 3D are ideal.
+Parameter 3D mode captures oblique images from the perimeter of your mission plan, facing toward the center of your subject and avoiding the horizon.
+In order to obtain even more obliques over your subject, you may want to add Crosshatch 3D mode.
+This should typically be done when one wants a good 3D model of an entire area or block, as opposed to a single structure.
+For a single structure, nadir images taken from the top with Perimeter 3D are ideal.

-When flying Perimeter 3D mode the drone will take images at 65 degrees down, looking towards the centroid of the map area.
+When flying in Perimeter 3D mode, the drone will take images with a 65-degree gimble angle, looking towards the centroid of the map area.
 When Enhanced 3D mode is turned on, Perimeter 3D mode and Crosshatch mode are combined to create the type of flight template displayed below.

 Best Practice to Capture Oblique Image